Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 ```

-## Create queue where new or updated rows will be queued to generate embeddings for
+## Set up a queue to capture new or updated rows

 Create the queue directly in the Supabase dashboard as shown in the screenshot: